Spiral, target, stripe, and disordered waves in active six-state Potts models: Results and Discussion

 \subsubsection{Target (TG) and Stripe (ST) Waves}

 Under very strong repulsion at the nonflip contacts ($J_{\mathrm{nf}}\lesssim -3$) for $h=1.5$, the SP waves are suppressed, since nonflip contacts occur at the centers of spiral shapes.
 When SP waves or randomly mixed states are used as initial states, ST waves are formed [see Movie~S3 and the right snapshots in Figs.~\ref{fig:m15d2t}(a) and \ref{fig:sd}(a)].
 In contrast, TG waves are formed from a uniform initial state; an $s=[k+1]$ domain appears nested inside of an $s=k$ domain [see the middle snapshot in Fig.~\ref{fig:m15d2t}(a)].
-These two modes do not switch at $J_{\mathrm{nf}}<-3.5$.
+The centers of the TG waves randomly appear through nucleation and growth, unlike TG waves in experiments of the Belousov--Zhabotinsky reaction, in which the TG centers are typically fixed by pacemakers.\cite{mikh06} These two modes do not switch at $J_{\mathrm{nf}}<-3.5$.
 Since the TG wavelength and period are determined by the nucleation time, they are greater than those of the SP waves, whereas those of the ST and SP waves are comparable [see Fig.~\ref{fig:m15crt}(b) and (d)].
 The spatial correlation, $C_{\mathrm{r}}(r)$, exhibits an oscillation in the ST waves, whereas it monotonically decays in the TG waves [see Fig.~\ref{fig:w6a}(e)].